+Prepare the Peppers.
 Start off by slicing open the peppers lengthwise and scooping out the insides.
+Remove all the seeds and membranes.
 Look at these.
-Aren’t they huge?
+Aren't they huge?
 And quite inviting.

-Heat up a pot and cook down the onion, other peppers, garlic and seasoned chicken with a bit of oil.
-Don’t forget the chipotles in adobo.
+Cook the Stuffing Mixture.
+Set your chicken down and season with salt and pepper and Cajun seasonings.
+Heat the oil in a large pot and cook down the onion, other peppers, garlic and seasoned chicken with a bit of oil.
+Don't forget the chipotles in adobo.
 I used a 7-ounce can for this recipe and the flavor was distinctively CHIPOTLE.
 LOVE IT!

 Feel free to reduce the amount if you'd prefer to tame the overall chipotle flavor.
 But join me if you will for powerful chipotle!
 So smoky, so good.

-Let it all simmer a while, at least a half an hour, to allow the flavors to develop and for the chicken to break down.
+Simmer the Chicken.
+Let it all simmer a while, at least 30 minutes, to allow the flavors to develop and for the chicken to break down.
 Once the chicken is tender, shred it with a couple of forks and mix it back into the chipotle mixture.

 You can continue to let it simmer and develop even more flavor at this point.